December 5, 2011

 - Beat smoothly melted chocolate into the Italian meringue.

-- Then fold in whipped cream.
+- Then fold in whipping cream that you have whipped.

 - Remove ⅔ of the mixture to a bowl and refrigerate; this is the frosting.